Locate and organize your iTunes files

 Windows: Choose Edit > Preferences.

-- Click the Reset button to reset your media folder to the default location (which is the iTunes folder).
+- Reset your media folder to the dafault location (the iTunes folder).
+Click the Reset button next to the location box.

 - If you make a new or alternate iTunes library, the library will use the new location.